TheUnperfectArchive/online/dairy/eduxschool.md

 Interest and curiosity toward science and philosophy were not part of my family or surroundings.

-Maybe it was television or books — however it happened, it happened.
+Maybe it was television or books: however it happened, it happened.

 ---